airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 This quickstart guides you through creating a locally deployed instance of Airbyte in just minutes using `abctl` ([Airbyte Command Line Tool](https://github.com/airbytehq/abctl)).
 You'll be able to move data with minimal setup while you're exploring what Airbyte can do!

+If you've already set up an Airbyte instance using Docker Compose and want to move to abctl, see the section on [migrating from Docker Compose](#migrating-from-docker-compose-optional).

 :::tip
 **When you're ready to put an Airbyte instance into production, you'll want to review our guides on deployment.**

-For the best experience, we recommend [Deploying Airbyte on Kubernetes via Helm](../../deploying-airbyte/on-kubernetes-via-helm.md).
+For the best experience, we recommend [Deploying Airbyte on Kubernetes via Helm](../../deploying-airbyte/deploying-airbyte.md).
 :::

+If setting up an Airbyte server does not fit your use case needs (i.e. you're using Jupyter Notebooks or iterating on an early prototype for your project) you may find the [PyAirbyte](../pyairbyte/getting-started.mdx) documentation useful.

 ## Prerequisites